remyferre/comment-dwim-2/README.md

 # Customization

-When commenting a region, `comment-dwim-2` will by default "expand" it to comment the entirety of lines covered by the region:
+When commenting a region, `comment-dwim-2` will by default comment the entirety of the lines that the region spans (i.e. a line will be fully commented even if it is partly selected):
-In Lisp modes, however, `comment-dwim-2` won't try to expand the region as it could easily lead to unbalanced parentheses.
+In Lisp modes, however, `comment-dwim-2` will strictly comment the region as commenting whole lines could easily lead to unbalanced parentheses.

-If you never want to expand the region, add this to your configuration file:
+If you always want to fully comment lines (Lisp modes included), add this to your configuration file:

+	(setq cd2/region-command 'cd2/comment-or-uncomment-lines)

+If you only want to comment the selected region (like `comment-dwim` does), add this:

 	(setq cd2/region-command 'cd2/comment-or-uncomment-region)

-If you always want to expand the region (Lisp modes included):

-	(setq cd2/region-command 'cd2/comment-or-uncomment-lines)